 Alberto's mother died unexpectedly when he was twelve years old and the father decided to send him to a boys' boarding school in Switzerland, the Montana Knabeninstitut near Zürich.
 The idea was to prepare him for what was regarded at that time as the finest engineering school in the world, the ETH (Eidgenössische Technische Hochschule) in Zürich.
 Here the boy met his destiny in the person of Prof. Save Bercovici, who awakened in Alberto his true vocation: his passion for Mathematics.
 Having committed an act of mischief in the presence of the professor, Alberto expected to be punished.
 But instead the math professor promised to pardon the boy if he could solve a problem in Geometry, namely: to construct with ruler and compass only, an isosceles triangle, given the height and the sum of the length of the base and one of its sides.
 Alberto solved the problem, Prof. Bercovici became his mentor and mathematics moved permanently to the center of his mental life.
 At age fourteen, Alberto had to return to Argentina.
 He finished his high school studies in Mendoza.
 But the two years that Alberto spent in Switzerland as a schoolboy, were a mind-opening, life-transforming experience that contributed in no small measure to the breath of intellectual interests and quiet self-confidence that he exhibited all his life.

 Persuaded by his father that he could not make a living as a mathematician, he entered the University of Buenos Aires and studied engineering.
 After graduating as a civil engineer he got a job in the research laboratory of the geophysical division of the state-owned oil company, the YPF (Yacimientos Petrolíferos Fiscales), but he never abandoned mathematics, his great love.
 He became acquainted with the mathematicians at the University of Buenos Aires: Julio Rey Pastor, the first Professor in the Institute of Mathematics, his Assistant Alberto González Domínguez (who became his mentor, great fan and devoted friend), the brilliant young Spanish refugees Luis Santaló and Manuel Balanzat.
 The work in the Lab was interesting and stimulating.
-It was in fact in this Lab that Alberto conceived the possibility of determining the conductivity of a body by making electrical measurements at the boundary; he did not publish his results until several decades later, in 1980, in his short Brasilian paper (1980) "On an inverse boundary value problem", Seminar on Numerical Analysis and its Applications to Continuum Physics, Atas 12, Sociedade Brasileira de Matematica, Río de Janeiro, pp. 67-73. (see also an inverse boundary value problem and see also the Commentary by Gunther Uhlmann, which pioneered a whole new area of mathematical research on "inverse problems".
+It was in fact in this Lab that Alberto conceived the possibility of determining the conductivity of a body by making electrical measurements at the boundary; he did not publish his results until several decades later, in 1980, in his short Brazilian paper, see also On an inverse boundary value problem and the Commentary by Gunther Uhlmann, which pioneered a whole new area of mathematical research on "inverse problems".